stealthbomber10/stealthbomber10.github.io/_posts/2018-07-13-internship-advice.md

 ## Finding an "in"

 **Don't apply online**.
 It won't work.
-I think I only got one response from the "fire and forget" mass application method, out of the dozens of companies I applied to, and it was months after I had already accepted an offer.
+I think I only got one response in the last *year* from the "fire and forget" mass application method, out of the dozens of companies I applied to, and it was months after I had already accepted an offer.
 I'm not sure why we were even talking at that point.
-Applying online and then twiddling your thumbs for a while is the strategy you use if you've exhausted your other options with a company (or if you simply don't want to put in more effort).
+Applying online and then twiddling your thumbs for a while is the strategy you use if you've exhausted all your other options with a company (or if you simply don't want to put in the extra effort).

+Like in product sales, the key to selling yourself isn't spamming your message, but rather lead generation.
+The better the lead, the better the sale (of you).

+I literally got a referral at one of the [FAANG](https://www.investopedia.com/terms/f/faang-stocks.asp) through cold emailing a current employee in one of the [HN jobs](http://hnhiring.me/) threads.

 Here's an example.
 The first interview I got was in mid-September, through my school's career fair.
 My first interview that semester subsequently also led to my first summer internship offer.